disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/03-client.md

 | 503         | ServiceUnavailableError |
 | 500         | CatchAllServerError     |

-However, if I added another error to the operation that looked like:
+However, adding another error to the operation that looks like:

 ```kotlin
 @error("client")